sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Cancellationtoken can be passed for cancelling the stream

 ## 2022-feb-22 Tue

-- [Easier ways of doing things][SystemArchitecture]
-    - SSL certificates, with Let’s Encrypt
-    - Concurrency, with async/await (in several languages)
-    - Centering in CSS, with flexbox/grid
-    - Building fast programs, with Go
-    - Image recognition, with transfer learning (someone pointed out that the joke in this XKCD doesn’t make sense anymore)
-    - Building cross-platform GUIs, with Electron
-    - VPNs, with Wireguard
-    - Running your own code inside the Linux kernel, with eBPF
-    - Cross-compilation (Go and Rust ship with cross-compilation support out of the box)
-    - Configuring cloud infrastructure, with Terraform
-    - Setting up a dev environment, with Docker
-    - Sharing memory safely with threads, with Rust
-    - Easier using hosted services
-    - CI/CD, with GitHub Actions/CircleCI/GitLab etc
-    - Making useful websites by only writing frontend code, with a variety of “serverless” backend services
-    - Training neural networks, with Colab
-    - Deploying a website to a server, with Netlify/Heroku etc
-    - Running a database, with hosted services like RDS
-    - Realtime web applications, with Firebase
-    - Image recognition, with hosted ML services like Teachable Machine
-    - Cryptography, with opinionated crypto primitives like libsodium
-    - Live updates to web pages pushed by the web server, with LiveView/Hotwire
-    - Embedded programming, with MicroPython
-    - Building videogames, with Roblox / Unity
-    - Writing code that runs on GPU in the browser (maybe with Unity?)
-    - Building IDE tooling with LSP (the language server protocol)
-    - Interactive theorem provers (not sure with what)
-    - NLP, with HuggingFace
-    - Parsing, with PEG or parser combinator libraries
-    - ESP microcontrollers
-    - Batch data processing, with Spark

-- [MySQL][Databases]
-    - frequently dredging up old data is problematic for performance.
-    - determine the ideal data model for the access, then use a data store built for that data model
-    - Enqueue writes - Use a queue to stabilize write throughput.
-It allow the application to respond gracefully and predictably to flood of requests that overwhelms the application, or the database, or both.For write-heavy applications, enqueueing writes is the best practice and practically a requirement.
-Invest the time to learn and implement a queue.
-    - Data Partitioning - separating hot and cold data: frequently and infrequently accessed data, respectively.
-It partitions by Access and it archives by moving the infrequently accessed (cold) data out of the access path of the frequently accessed (hot) data
-    - Reference data size limit of a single MySQL instance to 2 or 4 TB (on SSD):
-        - 2 TB - For average queries and access patterns, commodity hardware is sufficient for acceptable performance, and operations complete in reasonable time.
-        - 4 TB - For exceptionally optimized queries and access patterns, mid- to highend hardware is sufficient for acceptable performance, but operations might take slightly longer than acceptable.
-    - Sharding
-        - High cardinality - An ideal shard key has high cardinality (see “Extreme Selectivity”) so that data is evenly distributed across shards.
-A great example is a website that lets you watch videos: it could assign each video a unique identifier like dQw4w9WgXcQ.
-The column that stores that identifier is an ideal shard key because every value is unique, therefore cardinality is maximal.
-        - Reference application entities - An ideal shard key references application entities so that access patterns do not cross shards.
-A great example is an application that stores payments: although each payment is unique (maximal cardinality), the customer is the application entity.
-Therefore, the primary access pattern for the application is by customer, not by payment.
-Sharding by customer is ideal because all payments for a single customer should be located on the same shard.
-        - When opting for sharding, plan to accomodate at least four years of data growth.
-        - ProxySQL and Vitess are middlewares (between app and MySQL) that support sharding by several mechanisms.
-    - A common misconception is that the application needs thousands of connections to MySQL for performance or to support thousands of users.
-This is patently not true.
-The limiting factor is threads, not connections—more on Threads_running in a moment.
-A single MySQL instance can easily handle thousands of connections.
-I’ve seen 4,000 connections in production and more in benchmarks.
-But for most applications, several hundred connections (total) is more than sufficient.
-If your application demonstrably requires several thousand connections, then you need to shard.
-    - MySQL runs one thread per client connection
-    - One CPU Core runs one thread.When the number of threads running is greater than the number of CPU cores, it means that some threads are stalled - waiting for CPU Time.
-    - Four metrics count the occurrence of SELECT statements that are usually bad for performance:
-        - Select_scan
-        - Select_full_join
-        - Select_full_range_join
-    - Database Capacity planning
-        - the four-year fit is an estimate of data size or access in four years applied to the capacity of your hardware today
-        - It’s better to be more precise and collect table sizes every 15 minutes.Near-term data growt trending is used to estimate when the disk will run out of space.
-Long term trend is used to estimate when sharding is necessary.
-    - A deadlock occurs when two (or more) transactions hold row locks that the other transaction needs

 - Stock Market#Indices
     - Index providers like MSCI make money in three ways.
 They charge index funds and managers of exchange-traded funds a few basis points on the assets that track their benchmarks; they charge exchanges like CME a commission on each traded option or futures contract linked to their indices; and they charge subscription fees to a range of third-party users.